 Mukimo (Mashed Vegetables)

-1 18-20 oz bag of frozen lima beans
+- 18 ounce bag frozen lima beans

-- 4 yellow potatoes, peeled & quarters
+- 4 yellow potatoes peeled & quarters

-1 yellow onion, diced garlic, minced
+- 1 yellow onion diced garlic, minced

-3 tablespoons olive oil
+- 3 tablespoons olive oil

-Salt & Pepper to taste
+- salt & pepper to taste

 - Add the potatoes and a pinch of salt to the pan and cook for a few minutes.
 Be sure to turn frequently so they don't burn.

-Add the frozen vegetables, cover and simmer on low heat for one hour.
+- Add the frozen vegetables, cover and simmer on low heat for one hour.
 You don't need to add water if using frozen veggies but you may need to add a little water to fresh vegetables.

-Check and when the potatoes are done, the rest of the vegetables are done too.
+- Check and when the potatoes are done, the rest of the vegetables are done too.